GameCube Service Disc v1.0/03

 cardemoA.adp - Also could have been intended for the car demo intro.

-For some reason, there's some classic Nintendo songs in this folder.
+For some reason, there are a couple of songs from Nintendo albums in this folder.

 Epona 04.adp - This stream is Track 4, Lon Lon Ranch, from the Ocarina of Time Re-Arranged album.

 Spmario.adp - This stream is Track 6, Super Mario Bros., from the Super Mario World jazz album.

 The images folder contains several bitmap images that don't seem to be used anywhere